 Sonya Stauffer Kurtz, Lead Pastor

 Sonya received her M.Div. from Colgate Rochester Crozer Divinity School in 2009.
-She has served as moderator of NY Mennonite Conference and as a District Pastor in NY Mennonite Conference.
+She has served as a district pastor in NY Mennonite Conference, as moderator of NY Mennonite Conference, and as a pastor in Rochester, NY.
+In 2006, she taught Anabaptist History and Theology at Meserete Kristos College, Addis Ababa, Ethiopia.
+She also served as interim pastor at East Union Mennonite Church, Kalona, IA.
 She started her working life as a geriatric social worker and holds a graduate certificate in aging studies from the University of Iowa.
 Sonya and her husband, Roger, have two young adult sons, Vince and Alex.
-They look forward to learning to know the Zion community better throughout this school year as they spend some weekends at Zion while finishing responsibilities in New York.
-When not driving between Zion and Rochester, you may find them laughing around the dinner table, drinking coffee with friends, or planning for the new chapters in their family life which will take place in the near future.

 Beth Rauschenberger, Pastor

 Beth Rauschenberger has been attending Zion since 1990 when her children, then in preschool, attended Zion’s Vacation Bible School and loved it.
 In August of 2002, she was called by God and the Zion congregation to fill the Director of Congregational Care role within the church.
 This position eventually grew to become her current position of Associate Pastor.

 Family is very important to Beth, whether it is her personal family or her church family at Zion.
 Beth is married to Rudy, has two daughters, a son, son-in-law, and four grandchildren.
 When her children and grandchildren aren’t keeping her busy, she enjoys spending time visiting and caring for the Zion church family.